element-hq/element-android/docs/design.md

  - ensure that the correct layer is selected.
 Sometimes the parent layer has to be selected on the left panel
  - on the right panel, click on "export"
  - select SVG
- - you cqn check the preview of what will be exported
+ - you can check the preview of what will be exported
  - click on "export" and save the file locally
  - unzip the file if necessary